 NOTICE: THE TIME ON YOUR TICKET IS YOUR ARRIVAL TIME at the Visitor Center.
-"Going on a Cave Tour" is a 3.5 hour experience which includes hiking up to the cave, going through the cave and hiking back to the visitor center.
-At the visitor center you will receive a safety message before beginning your 1.5 mile hike to the cave.
-Arriving a bit early is recommended.
+"Going on a Cave Tour" is a 3.5 hour experience that begins at the visitor center.
+First, check in at the visitor center (located at the bottom of the trail) at the time printed on your ticket.

-The Timpanogos Cave System is accessed by hiking a strenuous 1.5 mile paved trail with an elevation gain of 1,100 vertical feet.
+The Timpanogos Cave System is accessed by hiking a strenuous 1.5 mile (2.4 km) paved trail with an elevation gain of 1,100 vertical feet (335 m).
 After completing the hike, visitors will experience all three caves on a ranger-led tour.
 The route through the cave is paved, lighted and has several flights of stairs.

 Cancellation must be done at least 24 hours prior to your selected time to receive a refund.
 You may cancel online or by calling 877-444-6777.